Example Career: Farmers, Ranchers, and Other Agricultural Managers

 - Conventional - Conventional occupations frequently involve following set procedures and routines.
 These occupations can include working with data and details more than with ideas.
 Usually there is a clear line of authority to follow.

-What Nursery and Greenhouse Managers Need to Learn
+What Farmers, Ranchers, and Other Agricultural Managers Need to Learn

 - Administration and Management - Knowledge of business and management principles involved in strategic planning, resource allocation, human resources modeling, leadership technique, production methods, and coordination of people and resources.

 - Production and Processing - Knowledge of raw materials, production processes, quality control, costs, and other techniques for maximizing the effective manufacture and distribution of goods.